-In Special Topics in Digital Arts study topic specifics to the field of creative digital art.
+In Special Topics in Digital Arts, students study topics specific to the field of creative digital art.
 Topics range and change to cover an expansive array of digital arts practice, theory, and research across the disciplines of science, engineering, technology and mathematics that converge in the world of art and art theory.

-GAME 400: Introduction to Game Engines (5)
+GAME-400: Introduction to Game Engines (5)